sak1997/simple-pipeline/README.md

 This first task was done in two separate branches for M1 and Windows, and then merged.
 This is mostly completed, apart from slight modifications later depending on any additions we deem necessary going forward.

-For the second task, which is Create a build job specification, this is currently in progress.
+For the second task, which is Create a build job specification, this is currently not started.
 We have also completed the checkpoint report for this milestone.

 ## Experiences